Batfink: Karate

 Kara "Karate" Te (voiced by Len Maxwell) is a gi-clad martial arts expert and Batfink's oafish sidekick who drives the Battillac.
 He is somewhat oversized and not very bright, but is strong enough to help Batfink out of any situation.
 He carries a wide variety of objects and gadgets in his "utility sleeve" (a parody of Batman's utility belt), but he often has trouble finding what he needs in it.
 Karate tends to succeed by dumb luck rather than by skill or ingenuity, and often Karate's involvement will make a bad situation worse.
 Karate is usually ordered to check downstairs while Batfink checks the upper floor.
 At the end of each episode, Karate will make a corny pun that is sometimes physical on the part of his stupidity.
 Karate's father was the blacksmith who made Batfink's metallic wings.

-Karate is a direct send-up of Kato, the Green Hornet's companion, but his hulking size is inspired by the Bond villain Oddjob.
+Karate is a direct send-up of Kato, the Green Hornet's companion.
 Also, like in The Green Hornet, when both characters are in the car, Karate is the driver, while Batfink rides in the back seat.
 In early episodes, he speaks in a stereotypical Asian accent; in later episodes, he is voiced in a clipped, nasal speech pattern, inspired by Don Adams, whose Get Smart character, Maxwell Smart, was popular at the time.
 On occasion, Karate even utters the Maxwell Smart-inspired catchphrase, "Sorry about that, Batfink".